Lenakelebogile/Coffee-shop-Analysis-for-the-CEO/README.md

 Boosts inventory for the top selling items to meet demands and increase revenue during peak hours Optimise stock levels  and products placement
-To introduce targeted promotions in order fro incentives
+To introduce targeted promotions in order fro incentives Marketing campaigns during slow time slots
+Stock more of the best-selling items
+Promote underperforming products

 PERIOD
 This anlysis was done in 4 weeks Looking at the Morning  Afternoon Evening periods